mattermost/docs/source/developer/fx-guidelines.rst

 **Obvious**

 There is no such thing as "user error"--it’s always our fault as product designers.
-We stop problems from incorrect usage by making users aware of correct usage.
+We prevent problems of incorrect usage by making users aware of correct usage.
 Fixes could be through user interface improvements, adjustments to help text or helping users recover when things go wrong–for example, adding undelete, undo and rolling back.

 When our product is correct, users are never confused.
 Everything we do--features, interface layout, labeling, help text and documentation--needs to make sense in the mind of the user, even if it means occasionally oversimplifying how things technically work.